1. Introduction

 Data that updates in real time

-How Integrations Work in Multi-Company
+How Integrations Work in Group Management

 Here’s the important part: